European Companies Maintain Travel Budgets

 The AMEX barometer also found that the implementation of a strict corporate travel policy is now widespread, with more than 90 percent of large companies confirming that they have one.

-However, AMEX found that only 30 percent of companies measure the return on investment of travel spending, saying that this makes "it hard to analyze the bottom line benefits that travel expenditure can offer."
+However, AMEX found that only 30 percent of companies measure the return on investment of travel spending, saying that this makes "it hard to analyse the bottom line benefits that travel expenditure can offer."

 CREEPING COST OF TRAVEL